flavorjones/concourse-deployer/README.md

 # Concourse::Deployer

-This gem provides a set of rake tasks to ease the installation and maintenance of a bbl-deployed bosh director, and a bosh-deployed concourse environment.
+This gem provides a set of rake tasks to ease the installation and maintenance of a `bbl`-deployed Bosh director, and a Bosh-deployed Concourse environment.

 ## TL;DR